ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 # AL
-Annex 4 (by GFCM) - missing area divisions
+Annex 4 (by GFCM) catch_landings	‘ 32 new values inserted in the database’

 Annex 7 (by GFCM) - silver eel releases...
 T&T?
 Captured in catches?
 Someting else?
 There is no n_release, so it doesn't work.
 Error: object 'release_tot' not found